Recession survival checklist

 1. Evaluate your income stability

 Start by asking yourself how a recession could affect your income.
 Are you on a fixed or variable income?
 Do you run your own business?
 Are you in an industry that is sensitive to economic downturns?
-If you conclude a recession is likely to impact your livelihood, it might be good to start thinking how you can earn extra income if needed.
-Alternatives can include freelancing, taking up a side hustle, joining the gig economy, tutoring or even renting a spare room in your basement are ideas.
+If you conclude that a recession is likely to impact your livelihood, it might be time to start thinking about how you can earn extra income if needed.
+Alternatives can include freelancing, taking up a side hustle, joining the gig economy, tutoring or even renting a spare room in your basement.

 Now might also be a good time to strengthen your professional network and update your resume.
 Don’t wait until your hours are cut or you lose your job to prepare for the job search.